Piaget’s Theory of Moral Development

 What Are Piaget’s Stages of Moral Development?

 Jean Piaget identified stages of moral development in which a child adheres to rules and makes decisions.
-Piaget was mainly interested in three aspects of children’s understanding of moral issues: rules, moral responsibility, and justice.
-The stages at which children understand rules correlate with the stages of cognitive development.
+Piaget was mainly interested in children’s understanding of moral issues: rules, moral responsibility, and justice.
+The stages at which children understand rules correlate with cognitive development.

 moral development